Palestinian leader apologizes for speech

 In his speech, citing books written by what he described as Zionist Jewish authors, Abbas also re-aired a discredited theory that Ashkenazi Jews hail from Khazaria, an empire located in Eastern Europe, rather than the biblical Holy Land.

-"If people were offended by my statement in front of the PNC, especially people of the Jewish faith, I apologize to them," Abbas said in hits statement.
+"If people were offended by my statement in front of the PNC, especially people of the Jewish faith, I apologize to them," Abbas said in his statement.
 "I would like to assure everyone that it was not my intention to do so, and to reiterate my full respect for the Jewish faith, as well as other monotheistic faiths."

 "I would also like to reiterate our long-held condemnation of the Holocaust, as the most heinous crime in history, and express our sympathy with its victims," Friday's statement from Abbas said.
 "Likewise, we condemn anti-Semitism in all its forms, and confirm our commitment to the two-state solution, and to live side by side in peace and security."